yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/PRODUCTION_RELEASE_STATUS_2026-09-03.md

 Status: **not production-release ready**.

-The source contracts and Release Candidate CI pass at code candidate `5499f5056a1c7cf29d597957dafe1ec32ed8d4ff`.
+The previously published source contracts and Release Candidate CI pass at code candidate `5499f5056a1c7cf29d597957dafe1ec32ed8d4ff`.
 The unified Azure runtime, immutable 15-scenario catalog, and one complete historical Azure canary per task type also pass.
 This is not exact-candidate Azure qualification: those three canaries executed at `6447648a`, not the current source revision.
-The remaining release path requires two approved workspace actions, 12 never-executed industry scenarios, final-candidate qualification, API/retraining deployment decisions, and separate production approval.
+The remaining release path requires finishing the approved automated controller and multi-user API, 12 never-executed industry scenarios, final-candidate qualification of all 15 scenarios, live deployment acceptance, and separate production approval.

+Both approved workspace repairs are verified complete.
+The subsequent SQLite initialization fix passes thread/process concurrency checks and the full local backend suite (634 passed).
+The owner selected their verified Entra account as the sole initial admin, with website-based user management.
+That code, browser sign-in, and the admin page now pass local checks.
+Hosted CI and live deployment acceptance for the new changes must be recorded separately; the earlier green CI does not cover them.

 No model training or dataset-scale processing was run locally.
 Local validation is limited to unit/contract tests, graph compilation, UI checks, and source